burning489/tmd/README.md

   - double circles in one phase: index-8, requires more discussion, cannot see information from v
 - [x] rerun the upward search from all zero with corrected switch sentence
 - [x] with computed exact index of the results, try downward search
+- [x] improve output structure， better for reproduce
-- [ ] if the above not working, remove the elastic part and retry
+- [x] if the above not working, remove the elastic part and retry
-- [ ] consider multi v update in each iteration
+- [x] consider multi v update in each iteration
-- [ ] introuduce BB schemes again
+- [ ] introuduce BB step scheme again ??? this means reuse rayleigh quotient iteration, which is bad for now

 ## Bugs
 - [x] LOBPSD and LOBPCG in solver use wrong parameter for eigs, should replace SM with smllestreal